HWerneck/HWerneck.github.io/_posts/blog/2020-12-13-Week-Schedule_4.md

 ###Playing

-The games I am playing this week are:
+Vacations from college (at least undergrad)!
+This means I expect to be done with more in the gaming scope.
+The aim of the week is to be done with Uncharted: Drakes's Fortune and Erica specifically.
+By the way, I'm enjoying GTA V a lot, since now I have actual friends to play with.
+I'm also considering creating a Twitch channel.
+Let's see how that goes after some pros and cons.
+Without further ado, the games of the week are:

+• Grand Theft Auto V
 • Uncharted: Drake's Fortune
 • FIFA 19
-• Grand Theft Auto V
 • Erica

 ###Studying